renee-tala/Pewlett_Hackard_Analysis/README.md

 # Pewlett Hackard Analysis
 ## Overview of the Analysis

 The purpose of the analysis is to combine and examine multiple datasets on Pewlett Hackard employees.
-Using postgresSQL and pgAdmin, we will clean data, collect information, and
+Using postgresSQL and pgAdmin, we will clean data, collect information, and conduct two analyses.

 In the first part of the analysis, we will create a table of the titles of all employees who were born Janurary 1st, 1952 to December 31st, 1955.
 This table is called Retirement Titles and can be found in the Data folder as a csv file.